dairycultist/GamernyanOS/README.md

 either I make the lamest general purpose OS imagineable or make a "gaming OS" like the software you'd find loaded on a [3DS](https://en.wikipedia.org/wiki/Nintendo_3DS_system_software) or whatever.

-an OS is just firmware (hardware abstraction layer) that loads and runs arbitrary software

 ## Features

 - Reading from and writing to hardware serial connection with UART